MotherTeresaHS/ICS3U-2019-Group17/docs/ide/index.rst

 I also practiced and learned what would happen if no actual data is given (ex: fake email that doesn't exist in the table)

+5. created a DynamoDB table

+6. placed some data into my database for testing

+7. changed the “capacity” of the database

+I also worked on Boto3 to deal with the decimal problem in the age number.

 .. code-block:: python
 	:linenos:
+	:caption: lambd_funct.py Lambda function

    #!/usr/bin/env python3